diogro/expressionVariance-manuscript/main.md

 Furthermore, the biochemical properties associated with promoter flanking regions, as well as transcribed states, are inversely correlated with gene expression variance, whereas they are positively correlated with the mean expression [KG supp fig 1].
 Taken together, these results are in line with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.

-These results are largely in line with a previous assessment of human microarray data across 41 tissues to identify gene expression variance correlates with epigenetic marks on a tissue-by-tissue basis [@Alemu2014-jo].
-This is notable, as the gene expression variance metric used in the current study is a single representative value for the expression variance across all tissues and studies assessed, and its relationship with global genomic annotations also defined across many tissues or cell types (see Methods and [@finucane2015partitioning]).
+These results are largely in line with a previous assessment of human microarray data across 41 tissues to identify gene expression variance correlates with epigenetic marks on a tissue-by-tissue basis [@Alemu2014-jo], with the notable difference that the gene expression variance metric used here is a single expression variance rank for all tissues and studies assessed, and its relationship with global genomic annotations also defined across many tissues or cell types (see Methods and [@finucane2015partitioning]).
 The concordance between these two sets of results is consistent with the high correlation of gene expression variance across tissues (fig. \ref{fig:sd_corr}A and B), which implies that a global view into expression variance should, for the most part, recapitulate what is seen at the tissue-specific level.
 Two major considerations arise when interpreting these results.
 First, there is considerable overlap between the different epigenetic marks either globally or in a given tissue, making it difficult to parse out the differential effects of individual regulatory states on gene expression variance.
 For example, open chromatin sites are broadly associated with regions that are available for gene regulation and overlap with enhancers, polycomb-mediated repressive sites, and promoters [ref and analysis], among others.
 Second, there has been a massive increase in epigenetic data collected in over 100 human tissues and cell types since these previous microarray and epigenetic mark data were curated and published, meaning we now have more cell-type-specific information and increased understanding of the diversity of regulatory states that can take shape within the nucleus.
 To address these points, we investigate both cross-tissue and tissue-specific expression variance relationships with non-overlapping annotations of chromatin states as defined through ChromHMM [@ernst2012chromhmm].
-The genome segments were defined using epigenetic data collected through ENCODE [@ENCODE2012-mz] and Roadmap [@Roadmap_Epigenomics_Consortium2015-mq], either at the universal level across 127 cell and tissue types [@vu2022universal] or in each tissue independently [ref].
+The genome segment annotations were defined using epigenetic data collected through ENCODE [@ENCODE2012-mz] and Roadmap [@Roadmap_Epigenomics_Consortium2015-mq], either at the universal level across 127 cell and tissue types [@vu2022universal] or in each tissue independently [ref].
 For eight of the tissue types assessed in the current study, we use the ChromHMM states from the corresponding tissue when available, and we use a representative cell type when the tissue itself is not available [KG supp table 2].

 For the cross-tissue gene expression variance comparison with the universal chromatin states, we mostly reproduce the results obtained when using the previously curated gene regulatory feature annotations, such as the positive correlation between gene expression variance and both enhancer and polycomb-mediated repressed chromatin states; and the inverse relationship between gene expression variance and active promoters or transcribed states [KG supp fig 2].
 One notable difference is that the strong positive correlation seen between gene expression variance and the union of DHS among cell types [KG supp fig 1] is not seen when using the universal chromatin state for DNase [KG supp fig 2].
 This is likely due in part to the aforementioned difference between overlapping [@finucane2015partitioning] and non-overlapping [@vu2022universal] annotations, such that regions that contain both DNase hypersensitive sites and other gene regulatory epigenetic marks are defined as the chromatin state associated with the other epigenetic marks [@vu2022universal].
 This suggests that the DNase state represents a distinct form of gene regulation not clearly defined through the histone marks profiled and used to define the universal chromatin states.
-Indeed, Vu et al. find that the DNase chromatin state that is associated with DNase only across all cell types studied is most strongly enriched for CTCF-specific chromatin states [@vu2022universal].
+Indeed, Vu et al. [-@vu2022universal] find that the DNase chromatin state that is associated with DNase only across all cell types studied is most strongly enriched for CTCF-specific chromatin states.
-CTCF can function as an activator, repressor, or insulator protein [ref], and the diverse roles it plays in gene regulation, particularly at the universal level, likely have widespread differential effects on gene expression variance, thus leading to the lack of correlation between the DNase state and gene expression variance. __(need to develop and then refine this more - lit review and any additional analysis)__
+CTCF is a transcription factor that can function as an activator, repressor, or insulator protein [Dunn2003-cu], and the diverse roles it plays in gene regulation, particularly at the universal level, likely have widespread differential effects on gene expression variance, thus leading to the lack of correlation between the DNase state and gene expression variance. __(need to develop and then refine this more - lit review and any additional analysis)__

 ## Do tissue-specific chromatin states associate with tissue-level gene expression variance?

-We next compare the cross-tissue gene expression variance relationships with universal chromatin states to the tissue-level gene expression variance relationships with tissue-specific chromatin states (need to make this wording more clear).
+We also explore the relation of tissue-specific chromatin states and SD rank, and contrast these local analysis to the global analysis outlined above.
-Many of the cross-tissue correlations are recapitulated in the tissue-level assessment, including a strong and highly consistent positive correlation between enhancer states and gene expression variance and an inverse relationship between gene expression variance and gene transcription or ZNF states [KG supp fig 2].
+Many of the cross-tissue correlations are recapitulated at the tissue-level, including a strong and highly consistent positive correlation between enhancer states and gene expression variance, and an inverse relationship between gene expression variance and gene transcription or ZNF states [KG supp fig 2].
 Two blood associations stand out as being different from the consistent effects across the other tissue-level and cross-tissue associations.
-The weak promoter state is positively correlated with gene expression variance in all comparisons except blood, reflective of a likely role of bivalent promoters in context-dependent gene expression [? lit review of bivalent promoters, development, the role in differentiated cells].
+The weak promoter state is positively correlated with gene expression variance in all comparisons except blood, reflective of a likely role of bivalent promoters in context-dependent gene expression __(? lit review of bivalent promoters, development, the role in differentiated cells)__.
-Furthermore, as opposed to a consistent inverse correlation of gene expression variance with weak transcription, in blood the expression variance is positively correlated with this chromatin state [KG supp fig 2].
+Furthermore, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood [KG supp fig 2].
-(These results may have something to do with the fact that the top 5% most variable genes are enriched for GO terms related to immunity but I need to get everything into context and think of potential other analyses)
+__(These results may have something to do with the fact that the top 5% most variable genes are enriched for GO terms related to immunity but I need to get everything into context and think of potential other analyses)__

 Some notable differences exist between the universal and tissue-specific chromatin state associations with gene expression variance.
 First, while the universal heterochromatin state positively correlates with cross-tissue gene expression variance, the tissue-specific heterochromatin states are inversely correlated with the tissue-level gene expression variance [KG supp fig 2].